Energy Foundation made its first grant to Southeast Energy Efficiency Alliance in 2010.

-Founded in 2006, the Southeast Energy Efficiency Alliance (SEEA) advances the types of initiatives studied in the report.
-SEEA has established itself as a trusted, reliable, and expert resource when working with an array of unlikely allies in the 11-state Southeast region: from utilities, manufacturers, and government leaders to energy and environmental organizations, low-income energy advocates, and universities.
+Founded in 2006, the Southeast Energy Efficiency Alliance (SEEA) has established itself as a trusted, reliable, and expert resource when working with an array of unlikely allies in the 11-state Southeast region: from utilities, manufacturers, and government leaders to energy and environmental organizations, low-income energy advocates, and universities.

 When Mississippi Governor Phil Bryant started work on the state’s first comprehensive energy plan in early 2012, SEEA organizers saw an opportunity.
 They met with lead staff members to share expertise, provide planning tools, and craft a suite of initiatives that would help the state meet its energy efficiency goals.
 That included new building codes, which save consumers money, reduce pollution, increase reliability, and provide quality and comfort.

-In April, the Mississippi legislature adopted landmark pieces of legislation that strengthen the state’s investment in energy efficiency infrastructure.
+The Mississippi legislature adopted landmark pieces of legislation that year that strengthened the state’s investment in energy efficiency infrastructure.
 That included replacing an optional and outdated building code from 1975 with one of the most stringent model codes for commercial and public buildings (ASHRAE 90.1-2010).

 For years, the state has occupied the lowest position in the American Council for an Energy Efficient Economy’s State Energy Efficiency Scorecard, the industry authority for tracking state-level energy efficiency activities.
 Thanks to the policies adopted in 2012, the state continues to make gains.